 Pork is a delicious meat that works great for all different of cooking methods.
-Stewed, braised, fried, or grilled, it all turns out delicious in the end.
-Today, we'll be talking about the latter option, specifically how long you should be grilling a pork steak for optimum tastiness.
+Stewed, braised, fried, or grilled pork, it all turns out delicious in the end.
+You can't get more American with your cooking.
+Today, we'll be talking about the latter option, specifically how much time you should dedicate to cook pork steak for optimum tastiness.

 The idea that anything but well done pork comes from a fear of several foodborne illnesses pig meat is known to carry.
 Trichinosis and pigbell (clostridial necrotizing enteritis) are the two most common, with panic surrounding the former in the recent past that caused the widespread distrust of pork for some time.

 The fact is, though, both of these are incredibly uncommon in places like America.
 The trichinosis parasite has largely been killed off in livestock within developed countries, with only about 20 cases of infection per year since the turn of the century and an incredibly low death rate on top of that.